teambit/bit/README.md

 Bit is a fast and powerful way to share and sync source code components between different SCM repositories and projects.
 As a nearly-seamless extension for your Git workflow, it enables you to track and share components directly from your project's repository and install them in other projects while keeping them synced.

-Bit cuts the overhead of sharing components and syncing them between repositories.
-Instead of setting up additional repositories and packages, you can track and share any number of components directly from your repository's source code.
-Components are shared into organized playlist-like collections, which makes them individually available to discover, install and update from any repository or project.
+Classis use case for Bit are sharing [UI components](https://github.com/teambit/docs/blob/master/node-tutorial.md) (React, Angular etc), sharing [node.js components](https://github.com/teambit/docs/blob/master/node-tutorial.md), turning static shared libraries into "playlists" of individual components and more.

-* **Share any subset of files as a reusable component** directly from your project's repository, without changing your source code or file structure.
+* **Track and share any subset of files as a reusable component** directly from your project's repository, without changing your source code or file structure.
 Share multiple components in seconds and sync them across projects.

-* **Organize and discover components** shared and loved by your team.
+* **Organize and discover components** shared into playlist-like collections, making them individually available.
 Determine and monitor component quality through auto-generated docs, test results and visual rendering.

-* **Universal control over your dependency graph**.
-Commit and test vast dependency changes at once.
+* **Gain universal control over your dependency graph**: Commit and test vast dependency changes at once.
 Build and test any component in any application environment.

-* ***Coming soon: NPM / Yarn component installation***.
+* *Coming soon: **NPM / Yarn install** for components shared with Bit*.

-* ***Coming soon: Event driven component updates***.
+* *Coming soon: **Event driven updates** for components*.

-Classis use case for Bit are [sharing UI components](https://github.com/teambit/docs/blob/master/node-tutorial.md) (React, Angular etc), [sharing node.js components](https://github.com/teambit/docs/blob/master/node-tutorial.md) between microservices, turning static shared libraries into "playlists" of individual components and more.

 Bit is an open-source collaborative project, actively maintained by a full-time venture-backed team and used by organizations and open source teams.